-- Face-to-face user support with proposal preparation. - Phase II operations: one-on-one advice by a contact scientist for each ALMA project. - Face-to-face help with data reduction, including expert support in data processing for specialized observing techniques. - Help in archival research, including assistance to users of the ALMA archive in identifying and using the data products suitable for their scientific projects. - Community preparation through lectures, tutorials, etc. - Close interaction with the community and regular updates on ALMA (Community Days and other events, newsletter, webpages). - Outreach to the general public.
+- User support with proposal preparation by means of face-to-face meetings, dedicated workshops and through ALMA Helpdesk. - Phase II operations: one-on-one advice by a contact scientist for each ALMA project. - Face-to-face help with data reduction, including expert support in data processing for specialised observing techniques. - Help in archival research, including assistance to users of the ALMA archive in identifying and using the data products suitable for their scientific projects. - · Community preparation through lectures, tutorials, etc. - Close interaction with the community and regular updates on ALMA (Community Days and other events, newsletter, webpages). - · Outreach to the general public.